emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 ### Archer's Aim
 Ranged\
 1 action\
 You slow down, focus, and take a careful shot.
 Make a Ranged Strike.
-You gain a +2 circumstance bonus to the attack roll and ignore the target's concealed or hidden condition and any circumstance bonus to the targets AC provided by cover.
+You gain a +2 circumstance bonus to the attack roll and ignore the target's concealed or hidden condition and any circumstance bonus to the targets Dexterity Defense Rolls or DCs provided by cover.

 You can use this Flourish once per day.